 We have grouped our proposals for census data analysis by topic, outlining the type of analysis we plan to do, the purpose of this research, and an indication of when it will be published.
 Read more about our proposed Census 2021 data analysis.

-From 13 July to 5 October 2021, we held a public Census 2021 outputs consultation asking the census users to provide feedback on these release plans.
-We are currently undertaking a full evaluation of all the consultation responses.
-In the new year, we will publish our updated plans for the for first release phase of Census 2021 outputs.
-These plans will consider the feedback we have received in this consultation.
+From 13 July to 5 October 2021, we held a public Census 2021 outputs consultation asking users to provide feedback on these release plans.
+The proposals we consulted on and our two-part response to the feedback we received are published on the consultation website.

 To find out more about our Census 2021 outputs release plans, email us at firstname.lastname@example.org.